- Duckman's rant on the human condition in "Room with a Bellevue".

 Duckman: I just want to get home for my kids' birthday, but this whole leaf-blowing, false-advertising, traffic-stopping, tax-dollar squandering workers-on-permanent-coffee-break, upper-class money dodging, stolen car-parts-dealing, sign-changing society won't let me!
 And you know who's to blame?!
 We all are!
 We say we HATE lawyers, but we can't wait to sue somebody.
 We want leaders to make tough choices, then we vote 'em out when they do!
 We all want X-Rated older women with hirsute-upper-lips' chat-lines, then scream bloody murder when we get the bill!

-- Earlier in the episode, he blows a gasket about the pile-up of crap he'd had to deal with that day, culminating in the rant that landed him in the asylum (because he ranted without a starched collar).
+- Earlier in the episode, he blows a gasket about the pile-up of crap he'd had to deal with that day, culminating in the Rant-Inducing Slight that landed him in the asylum (because he ranted without a starched collar).